amirf95/Traffic_Simulator/README.md

 # Traffic_Simulator
-Using classespolymorphism inheritance etc in c++
+Using classes polymorphism inheritance etc in c++